Manhattan

 Hours: Open daily during daytime hours (Closed at night)

 The Metropolitan Museum of Art - One of the world's largest and finest art museums, offering pay-what-you-wish admission for New York residents with valid ID.
+NYPL Culture Pass also has free or cheap offers.
+IDNYC has one year membership.

 Address: 1000 5th Ave, New York, NY 10028